top of page

 - Raw Veganism, which includes only raw products cooked to a specific temperature

-- Ovo-Lacto Vegetarianism includes animal/dairy products such as eggs, milk, honey farming the plants
+- Ovo-Lacto Vegetarianism includes animal/dairy products such as eggs, milk, and honey

 - Macrobiotic diets consist of mostly whole grains and some fish

-- Flexitarians are transitional diets moving from reduced animal products to a vegetarian diet
+- Flexitarians are on transitional diets, moving from animal products to a vegetarian diet

 - Pescetarianism diets include fish and shellfish